seattleflu/assembly/README.md

-# Seattle Flu Assembly Pipeline
+# Brotman Baty Institute Viral MIP Assembly Pipeline

 ## Introduction
-Assembly pipeline used in the [Seattle Flu Study](https://seattleflu.org/) to build consensus genomes for sequenced samples.
+Assembly pipeline used by the Brotman Baty Institute to build consensus genomes for sequenced samples.

+This pipeline was originally written for assembly of [Seattle Flu Study](https://seattleflu.org/) flu genomes, but has been modified to support assembly of SARS-CoV-2, RSV, and flu genomes sequenced with MIPs technology (CRIseq).

 Adapted from Louise Moncla's [Illumina pipline](https://github.com/lmoncla/illumina_pipeline) for influenza snp calling.